INFORMATION, TERMS AND CONDITIONS (Effective October 2018)

 An additional non-refundable deposit of A$50 per person must be paid on top of your cruise deposit to secure your flights and airfare for international departures.
 Some airfares may require full payment at time of booking, which may be non-refundable.
 If airfare payment is due prior to the cruise payment schedule, you will be advised at the time of booking.
 Airline taxes are subject to change until airfares are paid in full.

-When using your credit or debit card to pay us directly for your cruise, please be aware that we may process that transaction via a bank outside of Australia and your card issuer may choose to charge you a foreign processing fee.
+When using your credit or debit card to pay us directly for your cruise, please be aware American Express credit card payments may attract a foreign processing fee.
 We advise you to check the terms and conditions of such foreign transactions with your card issuer in advance of making a payment to us.